On this page:

 Gender Equity Victoria

-Gender Equity Victoria is working with GNV and councils to review and publish baseline data on gender equality in Victoria’s place names and public art.
-Gender Equity Victoria is also delivering a range of tools, resources, workshops and forums for naming authorities through the Put Her Name on It campaign.
+Gender Equity Victoria is working with councils and us to review and share data on gender equality in Victoria’s place names and public art.
+They are also providing tools, resources, workshops and forums for naming authorities through the Put Her Name on It campaign.

-These initiatives will support naming authorities to meet the commemorative naming target and obligations under the Gender Equality Act 2020.
+These initiatives help naming authorities meet the commemorative naming target and their obligations under the Gender Equality Act 2020.

 Read more about the Put Her Name on It campaign at Gender Equity Victoria.